nanderson815/atlanta-triathlon-club/src/pages/swim-coaching/index.md

 The coach will call or email you to determine your needs and best fit.

 Together, you’ll coordinate a best date/time for your lesson.

-***Note: We are currently not taking on any new applications due to our current schedule and access to pools.
-Feel free to fill out the application and we will be in touch when our schedule is cleared.
-Thanks for your patience!***

 - - -